/weave

 Rules (inherit /never-fabricate + the session-miner discipline): verbatim

-evidence with a [line N] or digest §N cite; no brain_store (files only);
+evidence with a [line N] or digest §N cite; miners cite the raw type:user

 Dispatch (the bridge between batches and aggregate): spawn ONE miner per